Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- To initialize mobile-6.5 workspace, use the following command:
+- To initialize the mobile-6.5 workspace, use the following command:

   Windows&reg;:
   ```